 Knowing how much houses cost in your new target area will also help you figure out how much you need to have saved up.
 It’s not just the down payment; you’ll have to make sure you have two or three months’ worth of principal, interest, taxes and insurance payments in order to secure mortgage financing.
 If you need new furniture or appliances, set aside for that as well.

 Obtain a preapproval letter and locate a real estate agent who will ask questions in advance so they can show you homes appropriate to your needs.

 If you have children, you may want to research the public school district, to help you narrow your desired neighborhoods.
 Go online to evaluate academic and athletic programs and to find out what types of after-school activities are available.

 Once you’ve scheduled a house-hunting trip, it’s important to know the measurements of your current furniture if you plan on bringing it with you.
 You’ll be able to determine if a home’s layout and design will work with what you already own.

-While you’re in town, arrange to make a personal visit to schools of interest as well as daycares, senior living facilities or any other places of importance to your family.
+While you’re in town, arrange to visit schools, daycares, places of worship, senior living facilities or any other type of place that’s important to your family.

 After Your Visit

 Don’t feel like you have to make a decision on a permanent home right away.
 Many rental agencies and apartment complexes allow you to rent on a month-to-month basis, giving you a chance to get more familiar with the area and be comfortable with your decisions.